 The old man stopped, turned, raised an eyebrow.
 ‘That was the deal?’ he repeated.
 ‘How so?’

 ‘That was the deal,’ Roland said again, and felt a flush creep across his face in spite of the cold. ‘“When you come to Elfland, you must cut off the head of everyone you meet.
 Everyone, you hear?
-Man, woman or child.
+Man, woman and child.
 Do this and your quest will be successful.
 Fail to do it and you will die.”
-That’s what you said when I saw you before, on the Blasted Plain.’
+That’s what you said when I saw you before, on the Blasted Heath.’

 The old man nodded.
 ‘Why yes, that’s what I said.
 “Do this and your quest will be successful.”
 And so it has.
 You’re alive, child, aren’t you?
-Your bones are not lying with the bones of your older brothers in the ash pit yonder?’
+Your bones are not lying with the bones of your older brothers in the ashpit yonder?’

 Roland turned to peer where the old man’s finger pointed, then wished he hadn’t.
 He felt sick and shaky.
 He dropped the sword and ran his hands through his blood-roped hair.

 ‘Is dead,’ the old man said, with a touch of weariness.
 ‘You killed her, child.
 Look where she lies.
 How can she possibly come back with you now?’